texfaq/texfaq.github.io/FAQ-algorithms.md

 There is no consensus on the ''right'' way to typeset pseudocode.
-Consequently, there are a variety of LaTeX packages to choose from for producing &aelig;sthetically pleasing pseudocode listings.
+Consequently, there are a variety of LaTeX packages to choose from for producing æsthetically pleasing pseudocode listings.

 Pseudocode differs from actual program listings in that it lacks strict syntax and semantics.
 Also, because pseudocode is supposed to